mattwelson/strapi-example/README.md

 Add your token to your `NEXT_PUBLIC_STRAPI_FORM_SUBMISSION_TOKEN` variable name in the `.env` file.

-Once your environment variables are set you can start your frontend application by running `yarn dev`.
+Once your environment variables are set you can start your frontend application by running `bun run dev`.

 You should now see your Next JS frontend.